 2 | No or few testimonials on their website

 You want to work with an experienced career coach, and testimonials, case studies, or success stories demonstrate that this isn’t their first rodeo.
 Read the testimonials to make sure the coach has a strong track record of getting clients the same kind of results that you want.

 Understand that a coach cannot, and should not, guarantee your results.
-You want to work with a coach with a strong track record of helping his clients, but coaching is a partnership, and your coach can only do her part.
-Since she can’t control you or your workplace, she can’t control your results.
+You want to work with a coach with a strong track record of helping his clients, but coaching is a partnership, and your coach can only do their part.
+Since they can’t control you or your workplace, they can’t control your results.